 - Being intoxicated behind the wheel of a parked vehicle or one that isn't on.

 - Operating a boat or bicycle while intoxicated.

 - Showing signs of impairment, even if your BAC is less than 0.08.

 The difference between a DUI and DWI varies by state.
 In 38 states, there is only one charge for drunk driving, although the charge can have different names depending on the jurisdiction.
 Colloquially, the terms DUI and DWI are often used interchangeably.

 Nine states make notable distinctions between the meaning of the two terms.
-Most often, a DUI refers to driving over the 0.08 legal alcohol limit, while DWI includes levels of impairment that are less measurable and may carry less harsh punishments.
+Most often, a DUI refers to driving at or above the 0.08 legal alcohol limit, while DWI includes levels of impairment that are less measurable and may carry less harsh punishments.
 However, that is not always the case.